 Tuesday, Wednesday, and Thursday: read through vocabulary/chant, review the grammar sound off, and do one page of the worksheets.

-Friday - take quiz."
+Friday - take quiz.

+I find the convenience of having worksheets directly within the lessons to be very helpful.
+In addition, the variety of the exercises on the worksheets should make the course interesting for students.
 Instruction progresses at a very manageable pace that should work for most students as they learn many Latin vocabulary words and the foundations of Latin grammar.
 Students who complete this course should be well prepared to breeze through the first part of a first-year high school Latin course.